For the comfort, welfare, and safety of both cats and trappers, CAT has adopted the following policies:

 Cats should not be trapped earlier than late afternoon the day before they are scheduled to be transported to a clinic for TNR or to a veterinarian for medical care.

-Traps which are set in a public area should not be left unattended.
+Traps that are set in a public area should not be left unattended.
 Traps set in a private yard or barn can be left for short periods of time.

 Specific procedures for trappers: